manonironside/ironside-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Manon Ironside is a PhD candidate in clinical science at the University of California Berkeley.
-She will be completing her final year in the PhD between 2022-23 as a predoctoral clinical intern at the University of California San Francisco in the Child and Adolescent Services Multicultural Clinical Training Program.
+Manon Ironside is an incoming postdoctoral researcher at the University of California San Diego.
+She completed her PhD in Clinical Science at the University of California Berkeley, and an APA-accredited predoctoral clincal psychology internship at the University of California San Francisco in the Child and Adolescent Services Multicultural Clinical Training Program.

-Manon's research interests include selection processes during goal-directed decision making (e.g. the explore-exploit dilemma) in the context of mood disorders, and reinforcement learning across mood, anxiety, and obsessive-compulsive disorders.
+Manon's research interests include complex systems, selection processes during goal-directed decision making (e.g. the explore-exploit dilemma), and reinforcement learning across mood, anxiety, and obsessive-compulsive disorders.